 It may seem obvious, but another important factor is to know your foot type.
-Dr. Catherine Moyer, an Easton, Pennsylvania, podiatrist says that a podiatrist is the best way to understand what type of foot you have so you can not only wear shoes that look good but feel just as great.
+Dr. Catherine Moyer, an Easton, Pennsylvania, podiatrist says that seeing a podiatrist is the best way to understand what type of foot you have so you can not only wear shoes that look good but feel just as great.

 "If you can’t run out to the podiatrist, there are a couple of neat ways to see if you have a flat foot or a high arch foot," she suggests.

 You want to wet your foot and step onto a piece of construction paper.
 When creating the pattern, you will see how much of your foot is flat or how high of an arch you have.
 The correlation between your foot type and shoe choice goes hand-in-hand.
-If you are in pain and you have flat feet, consider orthotic insoles (more on that on a bit).
+If you are in pain and you have flat feet, consider orthotic insoles (more on that in a bit).

 Opt for Thick Heels

 If possible, you want to steer clear of thin heels which can cause instability issues and may contribute to enhanced back pain from the lack of support.
 We understand that sometimes a stiletto is needed for the little black dress you wore on Friday and you can keep them on just remember to only be on your feet for short periods at a time.
-Try wedges instead and remember, they are in always in season.
+Try wedges instead and remember, they are always in season.